The traditional criminal justice Master of Arts degree program is an in-class approach to graduate education.

 - CJ 506 Issues in Criminal Law

-The 12 credit elective course requirement is directed at a particular student's specific interest in the criminal justice system and related matters.
+The 9 credits elective course requirement is directed at a particular student's specific interest in the criminal justice system and related matters.
 Students may choose from the following:

 - CJ 508 Homeland Security in the Age of Terrorism